 - collecting internal "chain" certificates issued both by the First-level managers of Terna S.p.A. and by the Chief Executive Officer of individually significant companies.
-The existence of a periodic reporting flow makes it possible to carry out: - periodic assessment of the plan for existing audits and consequent updating of administrative and accounting procedures; - assessment of the operational level of existing audits and subsequent certification of the actual implementation of administrative and accounting procedures; - assessment of the shortcomings (absence of audit or failure to execute audit) that emerge with reference to their impact on the accounting disclosure; - the assessment of the actual operational level of administrative and accounting procedures carried out by the Manager charged with preparing the Company's financial reports; - · the final assessment of the adequacy and effective application of administrative and accounting procedures by the CEO and the Manager charged with preparing the Company's financial reports.
+The existence of a periodic reporting flow makes it possible to carry out: - periodic assessment of the plan for existing audits and consequent updating of administrative and accounting procedures; - assessment of the operational level of existing audits and subsequent certification of the actual implementation of administrative and accounting procedures; - assessment of the shortcomings (absence of audit or failure to execute audit) that emerge with reference to their impact on the accounting disclosure; - the assessment of the actual operational level of administrative and accounting procedures carried out by the Executive in charge of the preparation of the company's accounting documents; - the final assessment of the adequacy and effective application of administrative and accounting procedures by the CEO and the Executive in charge of the preparation of the company's accounting documents.
 This activity is supported by the assessment of the plan for specific audits as well as by that for their operational level as mentioned above.
 It is therefore carried out overall with reference to the probability that, following one or more significant shortcomings, an error in the financial statements could occur and with reference to the risk that this error may have been significant.
-To support the CEO and the Manager charged with preparing the Company's financial reports in their final assessments concerning the concrete possibility that there is significant error in the financial statements, where one or more significant deficiencies are seen, compensatory checks and audits can be envisaged, which, if successful, despite the presence of one or more significant deficiencies identified specifically by the lines, enable the CEO and Manager charged with preparing the Company's financial reports to issue their report without observations; any significant deficiencies highlighted by the assessment process must be notified promptly, together with the results of the compensatory controls performed by the CEO and the Manager charged with preparing the Company's financial reports to the Audit and Risk, Corporate Governance and Sustainability Committee, the Supervisory Board and the Board of Statutory Auditors of Terna S.p.A.
+To support the CEO and the Executive in charge of the preparation of the company's accounting documents in their final assessments concerning the concrete possibility that there is significant error in the financial statements, where one or more significant deficiencies are seen, compensatory checks and audits can be envisaged, which, if successful, despite the presence of one or more significant deficiencies identified specifically by the lines, enable the CEO and Executive in charge of the preparation of the company's accounting documents to issue their report without observations; any significant deficiencies highlighted by the assessment process must be notified promptly, together with the results of the compensatory controls performed by the CEO and the Executive in charge of the preparation of the company's accounting documents to the Audit and Risk, Corporate Governance and Sustainability Committee, the Supervisory Board and the Board of Statutory Auditors of Terna S.p.A.